tmzh/wordle/README.md

 Use secretary problem.
 During exploration shuffle the list and score the first 37% of the words in the list and return the best so far.

 How to score

+## Fourth attempt
+The intuition behind this is that first the objective during explore phase is different from exploit phase.
+Objective of explore phase is to maximise the information available for later choices.
+Low probability events convey more information about the characters that belong and don't belong to our target word.
+This is opposite to the exploit phase where we want to choose the high probability characters.

+* Low Probability Event: High Information
+* High Probability Event: Low Information